 According to the tenses rules, future simple tense should be used in predictions.

-Based on tenses rules, in this case, the present perfect tense should be used.
+Based on tense rules, in this case, the present perfect tense should be used.

 Referring to tenses rules, past simple tense should be used in the case of historical events

-We hope this article gave you a clear idea about the tenses, its types and tenses rules.
+We hope this article gave you a clear idea about the tenses, their types, and tenses rules.
 If you have any questions regarding higher education abroad and careers, let Leverage Edu be at your service.
-Consult our professional counsellors by books a 30-minutes free counselling session.
+Consult our professional counselors by booking a 30-minutes free counseling session.